Muskan-saraf/industry5-site/docs/blog/20250315-the-future-mass-customization.md

 title: "Industry 5.0 and Personalized Production: The Era of Mass Customization"
 date: "2025-03-15"
 tags: ["Sustainability"]
+content: "Industry 5.0 is redefining manufacturing, shifting from mass production to mass customization.
+Unlike Industry 4.0, which focused on automation..."
 ---

 # Industry 5.0 and Personalized Production: The Era of Mass Customization